dsaborg/sequence/README.md

 ### News

 **2016-11-22:** Sequence v2.0 is released, now with Sequence implementing the List interface.
-Also adds primitive collection interfaces and classes for implementing List like interfaces on primitive Sequences.
+Also adds primitive collection interfaces and classes for implementing List-like interfaces on primitive Sequences.
 To upgrade, first upgrade to 1.3 and take note of deprecated methods, replacing them with corresponding method calls as per the javadoc.
 Then upgrade to 2.0, which should be compatible with non-deprecated methods in 1.3.